Gazi2050/Gazi2050/README.md

 </div>

->### I’m a Software Developer skilled in `JavaScript`, `TypeScript`, and `Go`.
+>### I’m a Software Developer skilled in `JavaScript` and `TypeScript`.
 I build clean, responsive UIs using `React`, `Svelte`.
 Experienced in Agile teams, monorepos, and API integration.
 I'm an open-source contributor passionate about solving real-world problems and constantly exploring new technologies to build meaningful solutions.

 # 📊 Statistics :